Your Whole Life Challenge begins with the Whole Life Challenge Body, Fitness & Lifestyle Measurements.

 Examples of scored workouts:

 - the number of sit-ups you can complete in 2 minutes

 - the max distance you can row, walk or run in 5 minutes (max effort)

 - the number of reps of 5 push ups, 10 sit ups and 15 squats you can you can complete in 20 minutes

 A timed workout is one that the distance or number of reps is fixed, and you try to complete it as fast as possible.

 - 50 squats, 40 sit ups and 30 push ups

 If you're participating with a team, we recommend that you do the workout that your Team Captain gives you so that you're eligible for any local prizes that your team may be offering.
 If your Team Captain doesn't give your team a workout, you're doing the Challenge on your own, or injuries or physical capacity preclude you from doing what your team is doing, you can select any measurable workout you'd like.

-If you still have questions, please click here to send a message to our support staff.
+If you still have questions, please click here to send our support staff a message.
 They are happy to help you.